- What does “Om/Aum” symbolize?

 Aum – written also as Om, as depicted above in its devanagari script, is a sound that almost every Indian would be familiar with.
-It is the sound that accompanies our mantras and prayers, our daily mediation sessions, and decorates temples and religious festivals.
+It is the sound that accompanies our mantras and prayers, our daily meditation sessions, and decorates temples and religious festivals.
 But what is this word, and what does it mean?

 According to the Upanishads, Aum is the sound of the universe, existence, and creation – it was the first sound to emerge from the cosmos.
 Since then, the word has been associated with the divine, eternal, as well as a means of reaching the divine and eternal.